eldargab/stream-simple/README.md

   data first.
   * Stream MAY (and it's recommended to) ignore stack overflow concerns and call callbacks synchronously.

-The `.abort()` method is typically used for processing interruption.
-It is a signal to release all underlying resources.
+The `.abort()` method is a signal to release all underlying resources.
-It accepts optional callback function with `cb(err)` signature which is called after completion of cleanup procedure.
+It accepts optional callback function with `cb(err)` signature.
 The following rules apply:

-  * Stream MUST handle multiple `.abort()` calls
+  * Stream MUST handle multiple abort calls
   * Stream MUST call abort callbacks and only after completion of cleanup procedure
   * Stream MAY pass errors occured on cleanup to abort callbacks.